MicrosoftDocs/Azure-RMSDocs/Azure-RMSDocs/DeployUse/deploying-the-azure-rights-management-connector.md

 ### Configuring an Exchange server to use the connector
 The following Exchange roles communicate with the RMS connector:

--   For Exchange 2013: Client access server and mailbox server
+-   For Exchange 2016 and Exchange 2013: Client access server and mailbox server

 -   For Exchange 2010: Client access server and hub transport server

 To use the RMS connector, these servers running Exchange must be running one of the following software versions:

+-   Exchange Server 2016

 -   Exchange Server 2013 with Exchange 2013 Cumulative Update 3